ds-dti/DS01_01_Social-Media-Suicide-Indication-Detection/README.md

 Is an application that aims to detect a person's twitter post whether they have suicidal tendencies or not.
 The words from the post will be processed and classified, which will be the percentage label.

+Label are used in between :
+- Suicide
+- Normal

 Dataset used:
 - https://raw.githubusercontent.com/hesamuel/goodbye_world/master/data/data_for_model_2.csv
 - https://raw.githubusercontent.com/reetika-goel/Predict-Suicidal-Ideation-Based-on-Tweets/master/PredictSuicidalIdeationBasedonTweets/Train_suicide1.csv